zy12aaf168/lm-lab-intro-typescript-wonderland/docs/activity_4.md

 👉 Read `4_croquet.ts`

-Notice the generic `Croquet<TBall,TMallet>` interface which operates on two generic types, one for the ball and one for the mallet.
+Notice the generic `Croquet<TBall,TMallet>` interface (around line 24) which operates on two generic types, one for the ball and one for the mallet.
 The `hit` function defined on the interface uses those types so it knows what is hitting what.

 However, the Queen of Hearts hasn't set any limits on those generic types, which means we can use ANYTHING as a mallet or ball.
-In our particular instance of the `Croquet` interface, we are currently using `number`, which doesn't seem right...
+In our particular instance of the `Croquet` interface (around line 33), we are currently using `number`, which doesn't seem right...

 💡 Before we start, also notice that within the `hit` function we are checking for `string` types.
 Our custom `Ball` and `Mallet` types _don't actually exist at runtime_ - only when we're writing the code.